 On behalf of Gilman Scholarship Program, the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and the Institute of International Education, congratulations on receiving a Gilman Scholarship to study or intern abroad!

-Please review carefully the Gilman Pre-departure Toolkit as this should serve as a guide for you on award documentation, receiving your scholarship, and general preparatory resources prior to studying or interning abroad with the Gilman Scholarship.
-We recommend either printing a copy of this or saving a copy to your computer to have on hand and easily accessible when overseas.
+Review the Gilman Pre-departure Toolkit for preparatory resources prior to studying or interning abroad with the Gilman Scholarship.
+We recommend saving a copy for easy access while overseas.

 Part One: Preparing to Go Abroad